Lab postdoc Silvia Alvarez-Clare lands a faculty position at North Central College in Naperville, IL. Congratulations, Silvia!

 Weintraub, S., S. Porder, C. Cleveland, A. Townsend.
 Topography controls soil nitrogen availability in a lowland tropical forest.
-Ecology (submitted)
+Ecology (in revision)

 Sullivan, B.W., W. K. Smith, A.R.
 Townsend, M.K.
 Nasto, S.C.
 Reed, R.L.
 Chazdon, C.C.
 Cleveland.
 A novel approach to quantify biological (N) fixation implies substantial human alteration of the tropical N cycle.
-PNAS (submitted)
+PNAS (in revision)

 Taylor, P.G., W.R.
 Wieder, S. Weintraub, S. Cohen, C.C.
 Cleveland, A.R.
 Townsend.
 Organic forms dominate hydrologic nitrogen losses from a lowland tropical watershed.
-Ecology (submitted)
+Ecology (in revision)